Cruelty-free: Products

 Companies now offer a wide range of cruelty-free products such as cosmetics, personal-care products, household cleaners, clothing, shoes, condoms (which are sometimes processed with casein), and candles (which usually use paraffin or beeswax).
 Organizations such as PETA, Choose Cruelty Free, Coalition for Consumer Information on Cosmetics, British Union for the Abolition of Vivisection, and its offshoot organization Cruelty Free International have released lists of cruelty-free products and cruel products to boycott.
 Since the 1990s the Leaping Bunny has been the only international third-party cruelty-free certification program.

 It is important to distinguish between cruelty free and vegan products because while it is common for people to use these two terms interchangeably, there are several key differences.
 Products that are vegan may not necessarily be cruelty free and vice versa.
 The cruelty free label only guarantees that the final product and ingredients are not tested on animals, but the product can still contain animal derived ingredients.
 Similarly, the vegan label only guarantees that the product does not contain animal ingredients but may still have been tested on animals.

 Events

-National Cruelty-Free Week is an event in the United Kingdom every year arranged by the BUAV.
-The 2006 event was from 17–23 July.
-Other, similar, events include: National Vegetarian Week, UK Vegan Week and World Vegan Day, which takes place each year on November 1.
+National Cruelty-Free Week was an event in the United Kingdom every year arranged by the BUAV (now Cruelty Free International).
+Other, similar, events include: National Vegetarian Week and World Vegan Day, which takes place each year on November 1.

 Criticisms

-While some manufacturers have begun to label their products as “not tested on animals”, “we do not conduct animal testing”, “never tested on animals”, “against animal testing” or “cruelty-free”, these labels are confusing and potentially misleading, since there is no clear legal definition as to what they mean.
+While some manufacturers have begun to label their products as "not tested on animals", "we do not conduct animal testing", "never tested on animals", "against animal testing" or "cruelty-free", these labels are confusing and potentially misleading, since there is no clear legal definition as to what they mean.
+Two organizations, Cruelty Free International and People for the Ethical Treatment of Animals, use rabbit icons to verify products as "cruelty-free", resulting in some manufacturers using rabbit icons to intentionally deceive customers into believing that their products do not use animal testing.
+The symbol of a rabbit is commonly understood by consumers as verifying a product as "cruelty-free", but most consumers cannot easily distinguish the CFI and PETA rabbit logos from other rabbit icons.